 Disclosure LanguageThe gift annuity must meet Sec.
 501(m)(5) requirements and all gift annuity applications, agreements and promotional literature must contain the following state-required disclosure language:

 "A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with Oklahoma Insurance Department."

 Reserve RequirementsOklahoma does not require an issuing charity to hold any amount in reserve.
 However, charities are permitted to use a portion of the property funding the gift annuity to reinsure the contract with a company qualified to transact insurance in the state.

 Annual Filing RequirementsEach year thereafter, a copy of the charity's audited financial statements is due within 90 days of receipt of the final audit report.
-The report must be prepared by an independent CPA, accounting form or individual holding a permit to practice public accounting in accordance with generally accepted accounting principles.
+The report must be prepared by an independent CPA, accounting firm or individual holding a permit to practice public accounting in accordance with generally accepted accounting principles.
 In addition, charity must complete the "Demographic Information" section of the Notice to Commissioner Form and provide copies of amended promotional literature, applications, or agreements.

 400 NE 50th Street